svlentink/myhugoblogs/blog.lent.ink/content/2022/zzp-dev-NL.md

 Recruiters add value in some cases, but in my case they usually are a MITM.
-Examples when a recuiter might add value work;
+Examples when a recuiter might add value;

 - First freelance assignment and are socially awkward
 - you're scarce (e.g. specific skills like Cobol)